Is Sabra Health Care REIT Inc. (SBRA) a Keeper?

 SBRA’s Market Performance

-SBRA stocks went up by 1.84% for the week, with a monthly drop of -12.76% and a quarterly performance of -8.75%, while its annual performance rate touched 7.49%.
-The volatility ratio for the week stands at 2.72% while the volatility levels for the past 30 days are set at 2.50% for Sabra Health Care REIT Inc..
-The simple moving average for the period of the last 20 days is -5.56% for SBRA stocks with a simple moving average of -8.60% for the last 200 days.
+SBRA stocks went down by -0.19% for the week, with a monthly drop of -13.98% and a quarterly performance of -11.65%, while its annual performance rate touched 7.89%.
+The volatility ratio for the week stands at 2.20% while the volatility levels for the past 30 days are set at 2.49% for Sabra Health Care REIT Inc..
+The simple moving average for the period of the last 20 days is -2.93% for SBRA stocks with a simple moving average of -9.03% for the last 200 days.

 Analysts’ Opinion of SBRA